johnheo/MLTherapy/README.md

 ## Links to Demo:
 We demonstrated the light-music response using a JBL Bluetooth Speaker and a LCD screen with cloud-based communication link through Raspberry Pi.\
-https://www.youtube.com/watch?v=hsNnjNmdU6c
+This project was also refined to become me and Paul's final project for EE 250, an IoT class at USC! https://www.youtube.com/watch?v=hsNnjNmdU6c

 ## Link to our Pitch Deck: